 Vue and Its Growing Market Share

-Vue continues to win fans in 2025, particularly among developers who value simplicity and flexibility.
+Vue remains popular due to its simplicity and flexibility, and Nuxt.js continues to strengthen its server‑side rendering and static generation capabilities.
 Its composition API has matured, making complex state management more intuitive.
 Vue’s performance improvements have made it a strong contender for lightweight applications.

 Frameworks such as Nuxt.js have expanded Vue’s capabilities, offering server-side rendering and static site generation, making Vue projects more scalable and competitive.